Our boys’ bedroom design had to include cool lighting. Take a look at this tutorial and make a video game light of your own.

-We set ours on the boys’ dresser, but any existing cabinet or table close to an outlet will do.
+We set ours on the DIY faux bookshelf dresser we made, but any existing cabinet or table close to an outlet will do.
 It is ideal to set the light somewhere you can see it from different angles to get the full affect of the light.

 My favorite features of this light are:

 - The variety of color I can achieve from the LED light changing strip.
 This allows my boys to pick some of their favorite gaming colors and try to match the light to the games they see on the television screens.